 Climate change has the potential to have a significant impact on weather patterns and loss events.
-The Company is exposed to climate change primarily from its FAL book and a limited number of natural catastrophe reinsurance contracts it writes.
-The Company has seen elevated levels of cat activity and unusual weather events in recent years.
-The Company will continue to closely monitor cat activity and amend its appetite for natural catastrophe business to reflect market conditions and climate change developments.
-As this business is predominantly short tail in nature, the Company can re-balance the portfolio quickly, if required.
+The Company is exposed to climate change primarily from its Fund's at Lloyd's (FAL) book and a limited number of natural catastrophe (CAT) reinsurance contracts it writes.

+The Company has seen elevated levels of CAT activity and unusual weather events in recent years.
+The Company will continue to closely monitor CAT activity and amend its appetite for natural catastrophe business to reflect market conditions and climate change developments.
+As this business is predominantly short tail in nature, the Company can rebalance the portfolio quickly, if required.
 The risks associated with climate change were also considered in the Own Risk and Solvency Assessment (ORSA) process.
 The non renewal of the FAL book, effective January 1, 2023, significantly reduces the Company's exposure to climate change.